|Guim Kwon, Ph.D.

 Research Instructor, 1998-2005, Washington University School of Medicine in St. Louis

-Type 2 diabetes mellitus (T2DM) is characterized by a progressive loss of b-cell function associated with obesity.
-There is a fundamental gap in understanding how chronic nutrient overload alters b-cell function.
-Elucidation of nutrient-induced changes in b-cell physiology may provide insight that leads to the development of pharmaceutical approaches to preserve b-cell function and mass in susceptible obese individuals.
-My research interests focus on elucidating the alterations in b-cell metabolic signaling under chronic nutrient overload and their role in b-cell defects using both isolated rat and human islets.
-The central hypothesis is that mammalian target of rapamycin complex 1 (mTORC1), a nutrient sensor, plays a pivotal role in two major metabolic alterations: ectopic lipid accumulation and islet cell expansion.
-Rapamycin, an inhibitor of mTORC1, and BN99, an inhibitor of acyl CoA:diacylglycerol acyltransferase 1 (DGAT1), an enzyme that catalyzes the final step of triglyceride (TG) biosynthesis have been used to probe the molecular mechanisms by which nutrients cause these adaptive responses.
-The causal relationship between the adaptive responses and b-cell defects are currently investigated by measuring insulin secretion, insulin content, and b-cell apoptosis under the conditions of excess nutrients in the presence and absence of rapamycin and BN99.
-Our approaches are novel and innovative in that we have developed new microscopic methodologies for the simultaneous assessment of multi-factorial b-cell responses to metabolic perturbations in addition to traditional biochemical assays.
+Type 2 diabetes mellitus (T2DM) is characterized by a progressive loss of insulin-secreting ß-cell function and mass associated with obesity.
+There is a fundamental gap in understanding how chronic nutrient overload alters ß-cell function.
+Elucidation of nutrient-induced changes in ß-cell physiology may provide insight that leads to the development of pharmaceutical approaches to preserve ß-cell function and mass in susceptible obese individuals.
+My research interests focus on elucidating the alterations in ß-cell metabolic signaling under chronic nutrient overload and their role in ß-cell defects using isolated rat and human islets as well as high fat diet-fed obese mice.
+The causal relationship between the adaptive responses and ß-cell defects are currently investigated by measuring insulin secretion, insulin content, and ß-cell apoptosis under the conditions of excess nutrients in the presence and absence of inhibitors that block lipid accumulation, ß-cell hypertrophy, and nitrative and oxidative stress (peroxynitrite generation).
+Our approaches are novel and innovative in that we have developed microscopic methodologies for the simultaneous assessment of multi-factorial ß-cell responses to metabolic perturbations in addition to traditional biochemical assays.
 Using fluorescent microscopy, we are able to quantitate lipid droplets, insulin content, and intra-islet cell size, and study alterations in islet architecture.
-Moreover, we can also perform time-lapse studies to monitor live cells undergoing metabolic alterations in response to excess nutrients (i.e. lipid droplet formation and islet cell growth/proliferation).